ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 let noise = Noise::<MixCellGradients<
     OrthoGrid,
     Smoothstep,
-    QuickGradients
+    QuickGradients,
 >>::default();
 let value: f32 = noise.sample(Vec2::new(1.5, 2.0));
 ```

 Here, `MixCellGradients` is told to mix those unit vector + sample location combinations over domain cells from `OrthoGrid`, via the `Smoothstep` curve.
-Of course, we need to specify how to make those unit vectors, called gradients.
+Those unit vectors are called gradients, and we specify how to make them, here with `QuickGradients`.
-Usually, the best choice for this is `QuickGradients`, which provides fast, decent gradients.
+Usually `QuickGradients` is the right choice; it provides fast, decent gradients.

 > Any time this "random unit vector combined with sample location" trick is used, it's called gradient noise, since it comes from, well, gradients.
 Noise that just merges random values directly is generally called value noise, even if it isn't the traditional value noise described above.